nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 ### Installing CasparCG Media Scanner

-You can use the CasparCG Media Scanner to locate and add all of your media to the _Sofie Core_.
+You can use the CasparCG Media Scanner to locate and add all of your media to the _Sofie&nbsp;Core_.
 To install the Media Scanner, you will go to the [project's Release page](https://github.com/nrkno/sofie-media-scanner/releases) and download the `.zip` file under the latest release.
-Similar to the CasparCG Server, you want to use the NRK version.
+Similar to the CasparCG&nbsp;Server, you want to use the NRK version.

 Once downloaded and extracted, move the `scanner.exe` file to the same folder as your `casparcg.exe` file.